ChinaKnowledge.de -

 Han to Tang

-During the Tang period 唐 (618-907), diplomatic relationship was maintained with the kingdom of Tibet (Tubo 吐蕃), the state of Nanzhao 南詔 (and later Dali 大理) in Yunnan, the country of Dashi 大食, which was a common term for Persians and Arabs, and various states of the Soghdiana in Central Asia.
+During the Tang period 唐 (618-907), diplomatic relationship was maintained with the kingdom of Tibet (Tubo 吐蕃), the state of Nanzhao 南詔 (and later Dali 大理) in Yunnan, the country of Dashi 大食, a common term for Persians and Arabs, and various states of the Soghdiana in Central Asia.
 Apart from Korea and Japan, the Tang had intensive contacts with the Gök Türks (Tujue 突厥) and their successors, the Uyghurs (Huihe 回紇).

 Song period

-A novel situation emerged during the Song period 宋 (960-1279), when north and northwest China were occupied by states which claimed equal status with the Song, namely the Kitan Liao 遼 (907-1125) state, the Tangutan Western Xia 西夏 (1038-1227) state, and later the Jurchen Jin 金 (1115-1234) state.
-China was not any more superior to other states, but "among equals" (Rossabi 1983).
-The Song therefore determined strict and complex rules for diplomatic procedure with prescribed audiences with the emperor, the empress and the heir apparent in fixed places and banquets held according to determined rules (Fairbank & Teng 1941: 147).
-Foreign states had first to announce a mission and ask for permission.
+A novel situation emerged during the Song period 宋 (960-1279), when northern and north-western China were occupied by states that claimed equal status with the Song, namely the Kitan Liao 遼 (907-1125) state, the Tangutan Western Xia 西夏 (1038-1227) state, and later the Jurchen Jin 金 (1115-1234) state.
+China was no longer superior to other states but "among equals" (Rossabi 1983).
+The Song therefore established strict and complex rules for diplomatic procedure, including prescribed audiences with the emperor, the empress, and the heir apparent, held in fixed places, and banquets conducted according to set rules (Fairbank & Teng 1941: 147).
+Foreign states had to first announce a mission and request permission.
 The number of participants was restricted, as was the frequency (chaoqi 貢期) of missions and the wealth of tributes.
-The reason for these restrictions was simply cost for board and lodging, the organisation of security and banquets, as well as the market activities carried out during the visits.
+The reason for these restrictions was simply the cost of board and lodging, the organisation of security and banquets, and the market activities carried out during the visits.
 The Kitans and Jurchens imitated the complex Chinese system of diplomatic reception.

 Ming period